At a glance

 Certain challenges get in the way of processing information and emotions.

-The last few years have been full of scary news for kids, from the pandemic to racial injustice to the war in Ukraine.
-But news of mass shootings and random gun violence can be even harder for kids to cope with — especially kids who learn and think differently.
+The last few years have been full of scary news for kids, from racial injustice to gun violence to the war in Ukraine.
+Hearing about or seeing the news can be very hard for kids to cope with — especially kids who learn and think differently.

 Certain challenges can get in the way of processing information and emotions.
 Kids who learn and think differently might have trouble with: